Otis Worldwide: Buy This Undervalued Spin-Off And Industry Leader

 Source: Otis Worldwide Investor Day

 Of the ~16M units in service in the industry, there are 3.5M units having Otis controllers.
 While Otis' service business provides service to over 2M units, 0.5M units are manufactured by another OEM.
-As a result, there are ~2M OTIS units world wide that are served by another vendor.
-Who else but Otis would be qualified to service these units since Otis' service teams know the product the best and are able to take the fault codes off of that base.
-An analogous argument would be your automobile, when you have something go wrong with your vehicle, you go to your dealer for service since they know your vehicle better than anyone else.
+As a result, there are ~2M Otis units worldwide that are served by another vendor.
+Who else but Otis would be qualified to service these units, since Otis' service teams know the product the best and are able to take the fault codes off of that base.
+An analogous argument would be your automobile.
+When you have something go wrong with your vehicle, you go to your dealer for service since they know your vehicle better than anyone else.
 By targeting these ~2M units not currently under contract by Otis, there is the opportunity to grow its high-margin, recurring service revenue more.

 The service business is the "razor blade" in Otis Worldwide's business model as this business represents high-margin, recurring revenue.
 As shown below, the service business generates over 50% of Otis Worldwide's revenue, but 80% of the company's operating profit.
 Moreover, the service business represents a high-margin, recurring revenue stream at >20% Operating margin compared to the equipment business which generates ~7% operating margins.
 Additionally, Otis Worldwide has six consecutive quarters of service contribution growth.

-For customers who sign up for Otis Worldwide’s service business, they typically sign a 4 year contract and Otis Worldwide enjoys a renewal rate of 93%.
-It should, also, be appreciated that this business can generate significant Cash Flow as Otis Worldwide’s competitors receive the cash upfront when a contract is signed.
+For customers who sign up for Otis Worldwide's service business, they typically sign a 4-year contract, and Otis Worldwide enjoys a renewal rate of 93%.
+It should, also, be appreciated that this business can generate significant Cash Flow as Otis Worldwide's competitors receive the cash up front when a contract is signed.

-During Otis Worldwide’s investor day, the CFO presented some additional levers to enhance further the company’s profit margins and cash flow.
-In the short to medium term, Otis will be focused on several levers to increase the Operating profit of the company by $40 to $70M in 2020 and these levers include:
+During Otis Worldwide's investor day, the CFO presented some additional levers to enhance further the company's profit margins and cash flow.
+In the short to medium term, Otis will be focused on several levers to increase the operating profit of the company by $40 to $70M in 2020, and these levers include:

 - Driving service productivity